 Fields of Study

-Occupational Science: a basic science dedicated to the systematic study of human occupation.
-Using both qualitative and quantitative methods of inquiry, the addresses the form, function, and meaning of human occupation and its relationship to health and well-being.
+A basic science dedicated to the systematic study of human occupation.
+Using both qualitative and quantitative methods of inquiry, it addresses the form, function, and meaning of human occupation and its relationship to health and well-being.
 The science informs and is informed by many other disciplines including psychology, anthropology, sociology, human movement science, medical science and economics.

-Social and Cognitive Rehabilitation Sciences: cognitive science concerns the study of the mind: its capacities and the brain structures/processes that underlie those capacities.
+Cognitive science concerns the study of the mind: its capacities and the brain structures/processes that underlie those capacities.
 Social science addresses human systems, namely the relationship between individuals and larger groups, such as family, community and work.
 The cognitive and social sciences in rehabilitation are concerned with lost or altered cognitive functioning and social functioning with the aim of enhancing functional competence in real-world situations.

 A multidisciplinary field of research concerned with the study of the normal processes of speech, language and swallowing function as well as research into the etiology, symptomatology, and prognosis of various disorders and efficacious methods for evaluation and treatment of such disorders.
 Specific populations of interest include individuals affected by disorders of developmental language, neurogenic speech and language, fluency, voice, articulation/phonology, and swallowing across a wide age range.